 If you are considering implants, your mouth must be examined thoroughly and your medical and dental history reviewed.
 If you mouth is not ideal for implants, ways of improving your outcome, such as bone grafting, may be recommended.

-The majority of dental implants and bone grafts can be performed in the office under local anesthesia, with or without the addition of a general anesthesia.
+The majority of dental implants and bone grafts can be performed in the office under local anesthesia, with or without the addition of general anesthesia.
 This will be discussed in detail at your initial consultation.